Box Hill Circular via Betchworth walk

 The directions mention some further possible extensions around Deepdene, but these fit more appropriately in Walk #364.

-The alternative start is available with both of these endings, providing two Dorking Circular Walks.
+The easier start is available with both of these endings, providing two Dorking Circular Walks.

 On any of the walk variations you could choose to take a more direct route from Betchworth to Brockham, and/or extend the walk with an out-and-back detour to the ruins of Betchworth Castle.